Three-wheeler: Lateral stability

-The disadvantage of a three-wheel configuration is that lateral instability is harder to avoid than with a four wheeled vehicle.
+The disadvantage of a three-wheel configuration is that lateral stability is lower than with a four-wheeled vehicle.

 With any vehicle, an imaginary line can be projected from the vehicles centre of mass to the ground, representing the force exerted on the vehicle by its mass.
 With the vehicle stationary, the line will be vertical.
-As the vehicle accelerates, that imaginary line tilts backwards, remaining anchored to the centre of mass the point at which the line intersects the ground moves backwards.
-As you brake it moves forwards, with cornering it moves sidewards.
+As the vehicle accelerates, that imaginary line tilts backward, remaining anchored to the centre of mass the point at which the line intersects the ground moves backward.
+As you brake it moves forward, with cornering it moves sideward.

-Should the point at which this line intersects the ground move outside of the boundary formed by connecting the tyre contact patches together (a rectangle for a four wheeled car, or a triangle for a trike) then the vehicle will tip and eventually fall over.
+Should the point at which this line intersects the ground move outside of the boundary formed by connecting the tyre contact patches together (a rectangle for a four-wheeled car, or a triangle for a trike) then the vehicle will tip and eventually fall over.
 This is true for any vehicle.

 With all vehicles it is critical that the vehicle should be engineered to slide before this point of instability is reached.

 This can be achieved in several ways: